Faculty

 Atlantic

 Elisa Tamarkin received her Ph.D. from Stanford and joined English at Berkeley after several years in the English Department at UC, Irvine.
-She teaches and writes about American literature as well as topics in eighteenth- and nineteenth-century intellectual history, philosophy, and art.
+She teaches and writes about American literature as well as transatlantic topics in eighteenth- and nineteenth-century art, philosophy, and intellectual history.

 James Grantham Turner